juzdepom/advanced-css-sass/Natours/README.md

 * ```npm install npm-run-all --save-dev``` allows us to run multiple scripts at once (check ```package.json```)
 * We also added a script in ```package.json``` that runs the *watch sass* script and *live-server* script both at once.

 * ✅ (14 min - Lec 66) Wrapping up the Natours Project: Final Considerations<br>
+Added some rando stuff, like text highlighting and some flipping responsive stuff (didn't add that)

 ## Session 9 – [🔝](#all-sessions)